Matthew Timoko: Background

-Timoko was born in Auckland, New Zealand and is of Māori and Samoan descent.
+Timoko was born in Auckland, New Zealand, and is of Māori descent.
+Timoko attended Auckland Grammar School.

 Career

 2020

-Timoko made his NRL debut in round 16 of the 2020 NRL season for the Canberra against the Canterbury-Bankstown Bulldogs; he replaced an injured Curtis Scott in the 47th minute as the Canberra club won the game 34–20.
+Timoko made his NRL debut in round 16 of the 2020 NRL season for Canberra against the Canterbury-Bankstown Bulldogs; he replaced an injured Curtis Scott in the 47th minute as the Canberra club won the game 34–20.

 2021

 Timoko played nine games for Canberra in the 2021 NRL season as the club finished 10th on the table.